 The same rules also apply where the member's spouse or partner contracts with the authority or has a pecuniary interest.
-It is a statutory requirement that members declare their interests at council meetings where matters in which they have a pecuniary interest arise.
-In addition, members shall annually make a general declaration of interest.
-These declarations are recorded in a register of interests maintained by council and disclosed in the Annual Report.
+Members must declare their interests at council meetings where matters in which the have a pecuniary interest arise.
+Members shall annually make a general declaration of interest as soon as practicable after becoming aware of any such interests.
+These declarations are recorded in a register of interests maintained by council.
 The declaration must notify the council of the nature and extent of any interest, including: